Everything Royal

 Journalism is certainly no exception to the adage that what goes around, comes around.
 But rarely has that circular journey been quite as dramatic as the Mail on Sunday's investigation into how an American dealer came by an old address book that once belonged to Diana, Princess of Wales.

-The hunt that began in the MoS's Kensington offices for the person who had sold the book to a Los Angeles dealer for £25,000 (who sold it on to a Japanese collector for £40,000) ended precisely where it started.
+The hunt that began in the MoS's Kensington offices for the person who had sold the book to a Los Angeles dealer (who sold it on to a Japanese collector for £40,000) ended precisely where it started.

 Adam Helliker: diarist